Written by Rob Young, Group Managing Director – 12th July 2017

 What is Petya Malware?

-This year, the UK has been subject to several malware attacks such as the WannaCry virus that brought the NHS to a standstill in May.
+In 2017, the UK was subject to several Malware attacks such as the WannaCry virus that brought the NHS to a standstill in May 2017.
 Petya is the newest strain to emerge.
 This destructive Malware has crippled large businesses over the past few weeks and it’s been reported that the virus source stemmed from a contaminated software update from MeDoc – a Ukrainian accountancy software firm.

 Petya originally emerged in March 2016, but whilst the latest strain carries many similar properties, this new strain that’s since been renamed to “NotPetya” “Petna” and “GoldenEye” is proving even more powerful.

 Petya has already infected thousands of computers on an international scale, with reported attacks in France, Germany the UK and America.
 However, the Ukraine has been hit the hardest, with banks, Telecom operators and Government organisations becoming the latest victims.

 How does Petya work?